brentvollebregt/nitratine.net/posts/python-gui-using-chrome/post.md

 This shows you might have to play around with these values until you get them where you want but they do work (just not as expected).

 ## Communication
-Before you carry on, you will need to put a JavaScript file in your html file.
+Before you carry on, you will need to put a JavaScript file in your HTML file.
 Simply add to the header:

 ```html
 <script type="text/javascript" src="/eel.js"></script>